SalmaLargo/DriveEasy-NGI-GM-Application/README.md

 -other serveces to predict,using machine learning algorithms, fuel & battery energy consumption -And also to detect if the driver is alert or not.
 T

-his project is realized by SALMA LARGO & YOUNES MOUKAFIH and supervised by Pr.Ismail Berrada
+This project is realized by SALMA LARGO & YOUNES MOUKAFIH and supervised by Pr.Ismail Berrada

 ********************************************************************************************
 Sidi Mohamed Ben Abdellah University